weaviate/weaviate-io/developers/weaviate/quickstart/schema.md

 We get back a lot of information here.

-Some of it is what we specified, such as the class name (`class`), and `properties` including their `dataType` and`name`.
+Some of it is what we specified, such as the class name (`class`), and `properties` including their `dataType` and `name`.
 But the others are inferred by Weaviate based on the defaults and the data provided.

 ### Class property specification examples

 And depending on your needs, you might want to change any number of these.
 For example, you might change:

+- `dataType` to modify the type of data being saved.
+Above, classes with dataType `text` will be indexed after tokenization, whereas `string` classes will not be.
 - `moduleConfig` to modify how each module behaves.
-In this case, you could change model and/or version for the OpenAI inference API, and the vectorization behavior such as whether the class name is used for vectorization.
+In this case, you could change the model and/or version for the OpenAI inference API, and the vectorization behavior such as whether the class name is used for vectorization.
 - `properties` / `moduleConfig` to further modify module behavior at a class data property level.
 You might choose to skip a particular property being included for vectorization.
 - `invertedIndexConfig` to add or remove particular stopwords, or change BM25 indexing constants.
 - `vectorIndexConfig` to change vector index (e.g. HNSW) parameters, such as for speed / recall tradeoffs.